YuriSizov/godot-builds-experiment/README.txt

-# Godot 4.2 dev 1
+# Godot 4.0.4 RC 1

-Built from commit 0c2144da908a8223e188d27ed1d31d8248056c78.
+Built from commit cfedb0a7a6732ee4bdc5c561bbb27857a890af79.

 Report bugs on GitHub after checking that they haven't been reported: https://github.com/godotengine/godot/issues

-To make a custom build which would also be recognized as dev1, you should define `GODOT_VERSION_STATUS=dev1` in your build environment prior to compiling.
+To make a custom build which would also be recognized as rc1, you should define `GODOT_VERSION_STATUS=rc1` in your build environment prior to compiling.